Stunning-Coder/Analyzing-International-Debt-Statistics/README.md

 # Conclusion
 > The project was carried out to investigate international debt data collected by The World Bank.
 Several findings were made:
-- China had the most debt compared to other countries;
+- China had the most debt compared to other countries with over 96 Billion in USD;
--
+- The most common debt indicators were
+     - DT.AMT.DLXF.CD	Principal repayments on external debt, long-term (AMT, current US$),
+     - DT.AMT.DPNG.CD	Principal repayments on external debt, private nonguaranteed (PNG) (AMT, current US$),
+     - DT.DIS.DLXF.CD	Disbursements on external debt, long-term (DIS, current US$).

+Overall, it was a great experience.:+1: